Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 FlowBank Logo

 FlowBank is an officially licensed bank from Switzerland.
 This license is excellent since it means we get Swiss banking protection.
 And it is interesting to note that they are the first bank to be licensed since 2009.
-They are already employing 90 people in Geneva.
+They already employ 90 people in Geneva.

 In 2021, Coinshares (a sizeable digital asset management company) acquired a 9% stake in FlowBank.
 And then again, in 2022, they acquired a second 20% stake in the company.
-This investment gave a significant boost to FlowBank to continue growing.
+This investment gave a significant boost to FlowBank’s continued growth.

 FlowBank is trying to make online banking and trading simpler and more accessible.
 They are offering a multi-currency bank account and a broker account.